Yama-Koh/AUMod/README.md

 # SupplementalAUMod

-You **must** distrubute a modified version of this software with source code.
+You **must** distrubute source code whenever you distrubute a modified version of this software.

 Supporting only Madmate and Sheriff.
 Custom options are not avilable.